-Stimulants work by acting on the central nervous system to increase alertness and cognitive function.
-Stimulants can be prescription medications or illicit substances such as cocaine.
-These drugs may be taken orally, snorted or injected.
-If you have a stimulant addiction, seek help today.
+Stimulants work by acting on the central nervous system (CNS) to increase alertness and cognitive function.
+Stimulants can be prescription medications or illicit substances, such as Cocaine.
+Stimulants may be taken orally, snorted, or injected.
+If you have a Stimulant addiction, seek help today.

 Prescription Stimulant Brands

-The most common prescription stimulants are amphetamines and methylphenidates.
+The most common prescription Stimulants are Amphetamines, Methylphenidates, and Dextroamphetamines.

-- Adderall — Approved in 1960, Adderall is currently the most popular ADHD treatment drug and the most commonly prescribed amphetamine in the United States.
+Approved in 1960, Adderall is currently the most popular ADHD treatment drug and the most commonly prescribed Amphetamine in the United States.

-- Dexedrine — On the market for American consumers since 1976, Dexedrine is most commonly used to treat ADHD.
-The drug was used by the U.S. Air Force during World War II through the Gulf War to help pilots stay awake.
+Dexedrine, also called Dextroamphetamine, it is a potent CNS Stimulant and Amphetamine.
+On the market for American consumers since 1976, Dexedrine is most commonly used to treat ADHD.
+The drug was used by military air, tank, and special forces during fatigue-inducing missions such as night-time bombing missions or extended combat operations from World War II through the Gulf War.

-- Ritalin — This drug was approved for the treatment of hyperactive children in 1955.
-Ritalin differs from Dexedrine and Adderall because it is a methylphenidate.
-Methylphenidates have the same stimulant effects as amphetamines but have a different molecular structure.
+This drug was approved for the treatment of hyperactive children in 1955.
+Ritalin differs from Dexedrine and Adderall because it is a Methylphenidate.
+It acts in a manner similar to Amphetamines; however, it is milder than Amphetamine-based drugs.

-- Concerta — Approved in 2000, Concerta is a relatively new drug used to treat ADHD.
-It is a methylphenidate like Ritalin, but differs in strength and duration of effects.
+Approved in 2000, Concerta is a relatively new drug used to treat ADHD.
+Concerta is an extended-release version of Ritalin.

-- Desoxyn — Desoxyn is a prescription methamphetamine.
+Desoxyn is a prescription Methamphetamine.
 Introduced in 1947, it was the first medication prescribed for obesity.
 It is also used to treat ADHD.

-- Ephedrine — Ephedrine is most commonly used as an appetite suppressant and bronchodilator for those with asthma, but has similar effects to other stimulants.
-It is often available over the counter and is commonly used as an ingredient in clandestine meth labs.
+Ephedrine is most commonly used as an appetite Suppressant and Bronchodilator for those with asthma, but has effects similar to other Stimulants.
+Ephedrine is also used for temporary relief of shortness of breath, chest tightness, and wheezing due to bronchial asthma.
+It is also used to prevent low blood pressure and treat obesity.
+It is often available over the counter and is commonly used as an ingredient in clandestine Meth labs.

-The stimulants class wouldn’t be complete without mentioning cocaine, crack and crystal meth.
-These drugs all produce effects similar to those of prescription stimulants.
-While prescription stimulants are designed as time-release drugs, illicit stimulants produce a shorter and more intense high.
+A description of the Stimulant class wouldn’t be complete without mentioning Cocaine, Crack, and Crystal Meth.
+These drugs all produce effects similar to those of prescription Stimulants.
+But while prescription Stimulants are designed as time-release drugs, illicit Stimulants produce a shorter and more intense high.

-Prescription stimulants are classified as a Schedule II drug under the Controlled Substances Act because they have a high potential for abuse and addiction.
-Approximately 900,000 Americans abuse prescription stimulants every month.
+Prescription Stimulants are classified as Schedule II drugs under the Controlled Substances Act because they have a high potential for abuse and addiction.
+Approximately 900,000 Americans abuse prescription Stimulants every month.

 - Decreased appetite

-For those addicted to prescription or illicit stimulants, these substances are the main priority in their life.
-An addicted person will ignore negative consequences, whether personal or health-related.
-Stimulants flood the brain with the pleasure-inducing chemical dopamine, which is why many people use it again.
-Stimulant abuse can cause immediate and long-term effects on a person’s health.
+For those addicted to prescription or illicit Stimulants, these substances are the main priority in their life.
+An addicted person often ignores negative consequences, whether personal or health-related.
+Stimulants flood the brain with the pleasure-inducing chemical dopamine, which is why many people use them repeatedly.
+Stimulant addiction can cause immediate and long-term effects on a person’s health.

-Understanding the symptoms of a stimulant addiction can help determine if you or someone you know has a problem.
-There are 11 criteria of an addiction as outlined by the Diagnostic and Statistical Manual of Mental Disorders.
+Understanding the symptoms of a Stimulant addiction can help determine if you or someone you know has a problem.
+There are 11 criteria for an addiction as outlined by the Diagnostic and Statistical Manual of Mental Disorders.
 Learn about the symptoms of addiction.

 Stimulant Abuse Statistics

-In 2011, alcohol was present in 38 percent of emergency room visits that also involved stimulants.
+In 2011, alcohol was present in 38 percent of emergency room visits that involved Stimulants.

 Getting Help For Your Stimulant Addiction

-If you have an addiction to stimulants and are ready to get help, you have made the most important step toward recovery.
-Beginning the recovery process can be scary, but there are countless people available to provide you with the support you need.
+If you have an addiction to Stimulants and are ready to get help, you have made the most important step toward recovery.
+Beginning the recovery process can be scary, but there are countless people available to provide you with support.
 You aren’t alone in your journey — find help today.